In this article:

 5. Deeper metrics

 With the advent of RCS, marketing and customer experience leaders have a much more robust data set available to them.
-Rather than a simple “read receipt,” messages sent via RCS have the same depth of analytics available as one might find using email.
+Rather than a simple “read receipt,” or delivery receipt, messages sent via RCS have the same depth of analytics available as one might find using email.
 For example:

 - Messages sent, delivered and opened